martinkearn/Content/Blogs/Localising QnAMaker for multiple languages.md

 To address this requirement, I have written an Azure Function which takes a QNA response as it's body input as well as a parameter called `translateToLanguageCode` which has a value that represents the language code that the answer should be translated to.

-The function returns the QBA JSON payload that was passed in but with the answer translated to eth language which was specified.
+The function returns the QNA JSON payload that was passed in but with the answer translated to eth language which was specified.

 It is not within scope of this article to talk through the code of this function, but it is very simple and C# and NodeJS code can be seen at the [Multilingual-QnAMaker GitHub repo](https://github.com/martinkearn/Multilingual-QnAMaker/blob/master/LogicApp/TranslateQnALogicApp.json) which accompanies this article.

-### 8. Return the JSON
+### 9. Return the JSON

+(This correlates to the `Response` step in the logic app below)

-Finally, the logic app returns the Json (with the translated answer) to the calling applications.
+Finally, the logic app returns the JSON (with the translated answer) to the calling applications.

 The end result is exactly eth same as if the application had called QnAMaker directly, however the calling application can call in any supported language and have the answer returned in eth language they call in